moz5691/GoogleOAuth20-boilerplate/README.md

 ## Google OAuth20 Client side

-#### This is to explain to how to make Google OAuth20 works in React Client side:
+####  This page it to help make Google OAuth20 implementation in React Client side:

 #### This page is mostly to explain how to setup OAuth20 in Google+ API environment.